aiman-al-masoud/cinciarellang/docs/wiki/0-intro/README.md

 # Cinciarellang!

-Cinciarellang is a brand-new high-level, statically typed, multi-paradigm, general purpose programming language, running on top of the JVM.
+Cinciarellang is a brand-new, high-level, statically typed, multi-paradigm, general purpose programming language, running on top of the JVM.

 Its main features include: